plastikcam.com Lomo Belair X 6-12

 The

 Lomo Belair X 6-12 is a nice, very light camera, easy to use.
-It fits into a coat pocket.
+With the small plastic lenses, it fits into a coat pocket.
 It's Lomo, so it should be fun, no strive for quality.
 You should want and accept some surprise results.
-I like it a lot.
+I like it a lot, as automatic exposure is a real help.

 Some gereral words about Lomography and their service: There is a 2-year warranty, at least in Europe.
 My personal experience with their service is very good.
 As most of their cameras are made of (cheap) plastic, there is no repair, they just exchange your defective camera.
 You have to send it in to their Vienna office at your expenses, which is not cheap if you are not based in Austria, but they try to compensate by adding film or so to the return.
 You absolutely need a proof of purchase, there was heavy abuse by fraudulent customers they told me.
 So if you buy second hand or your camera is gift, be sure to put your hands on the proof of purchase.
 After the 2-years warranty period it's over.
 They will try to help for the expensive not-so-plastic cameras like the LC series, but for the rest there is no repair.
 Keep this in mind for the prices you pay for older gear.